Uruguay (South America)

 Fines:

 Tourists who commit speeding or other traffic violations on national routes will be required to pay their fines before leaving the country.
 If tourists try to leave the country without paying, they'll be prevented from doing so.
-Unpaid fines can carry more serious consequences depending on the offence: possible legal proceedings, difficulty renewing licenses, etc. Payment can be done via the Single Vehicle Entry Collection System (Sucive), through the web, or through authorised collection points in the country.
+Unpaid fines can carry more serious consequences depending on the offence: possible legal proceedings, difficulty renewing licences, etc. Payment can be done via the Single Vehicle Entry Collection System (Sucive), through the web, or through authorised collection points in the country.

-Here are breakthroughs of a few offences:
+Here are a couple of offences:

-• Customs & import violations: fines or seizure of goods
+• Customs & import violations: ~$U6,090 – $U6,090,000+ (~£113 – £113,258) plus seizure of goods

 Laws are enforced tightly in many cases; ignorance (e.g. not knowing a local restriction) is often not accepted as a defence.
 Always keep proof of payment when you pay any fine, respect local laws about drugs, smoking, public behaviour, etc., and for driving, make sure your rental vehicle paperwork is in order; following speeding / traffic rules matters.